mvilain/ansible-role-common/roles/common/README.md

 Fedora 21 does not install SELinux by default, so the selinux-policy-default package must be installed by Vagrant prior to provisioning with ansible.

+Rather than install ntp, chronyd will be installed and configured as it's best suited for systems that aren't up 24x7.

 Role Variables
 --------------

-A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
+A description of the settable variables for this role should go here, including any variables that are in defaults/main.yaml, vars/main.yaml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Note that variables put in vars/ directory tree cannot be overridden by the command line prompt.
 It's better to put varibables in defaults where the values can be overridden.